whxru/CoUAS/docs/MAVC_Message.md

 # MAVC Message
-MAVC Message is a JSON string essentially, it is an simple protocol designed to implement the communication between Raspberry Pi 3 and the Monitor.
+MAVC message is a JSON string essentially, it is designed to implement the communication between Raspberry Pi 3 and the monitor.
 The message is sent between programs mainly through UDP protocol.

 ##  Type